 The J. William Horsey Library is fully equipped to serve all your needs as student at Tyndale Seminary.
 With over 160,000 items in its collection, access to over 250 periodicals, and use of the WorldCat catelogue search, the Library is truly a one stop shop for research.
 However, we know it can be tricky to navigate at first and so the library employs a full time Public Service Librarian in order to assist you.
 You can iguthrie-mcnaughton [at] tyndale [dot] ca (subject: Library%20Help) (make an appointment) with a Library professional, watch some instructional videos, and visit the library website.

 Registering for courses is an essential part of the process beginning as a student at Tyndale Seminary.
-If you have not had a chance to register yet, see the Registrar's Office page to begin that process.
+If you have not had a chance to register yet, see the Office of the Registrar's page to begin that process.
 If you need help registering there are a few options for you.

 - Contact Registration via email (registration [at] tyndale [dot] ca) or phone (416-226-6620 ext.
 6711).